Predicting the Dimits shift through reduced mode tertiary instability analysis in a strongly driven gyrokinetic fluid limit: Basic model

-to balance the dominant $\eta\tilde{\omega}_*$-term in the gyrokinetic equation, since this term has a vanishing density moment but a non-vanishing temperature moment.
-With this ordering one then finds that the gyrokinetic moment hierarchy self-consistently closes at second order, resulting in the equation system:
+one finds (see Appendix \ref{Derivation}) that the gyrokinetic moment hierarchy self-consistently closes at second order, resulting in the renormalised equation system:

-Here an ad hoc damping operator $D$ acting on the non-zonal components, to be further discussed in Section \ref{PrimaryInstability}, has been added to compensate for the loss of collisionless damping \citep{Landau1946} that occurs upon taking moments of the gyrokinetic equation.
-Note that the system consists of one zonal field $\bar{\varphi}$ and three non-zonal fields $\tilde{\varphi}$, $\tilde{T}_\perp$, $\tilde{T}_\parallel$; the zonal components of the temperature do not enter.
+Here an ad hoc damping operator $D_\mathbf{k}$ acting on the nonzonal components, to be further discussed in Section \ref{TheDampingOperator}, has been added.
+This is to compensate for the loss of collisionless damping \citep{Landau1946} that occurs upon taking moments of the gyrokinetic equation.
+Note that the zonal components of the temperature do not enter, the system only consists of one zonal field $\bar{\varphi}$ and three nonzonal fields $\tilde{\varphi}$, $\tilde{T}_\perp$, $\tilde{T}_\parallel$, which, as a consequence of \eqref{SubsidiaryOrdering}, differ by order like

+However, combining \eqref{t_perp} and \eqref{t_par} it is clear that the volume average of $\delta T=\tilde{T}_{\perp}-2\tilde{T}_{\parallel}$ transiently decays to zero under the action of $D_\mathbf{k}$.
+Nevertheless, we include this component in our simulations for completeness.

-Some comments about this ordering and its resulting system are now in order.
-First, apart from the additional separation of the zonal and nonzonal components in the ordering scheme, this corresponds to a strongly driven limit with a high temperature gradient feeding a strong ITG instability and causing short wavelength turbulence to be dominant, previously studied in its linear \citep{Plunk2014a} and nonlinear \citep{Plunk2012} limits seperately.
-The specific additional zonal/nonzonal separation within the ordering scheme is necessary for a consistent closure including both linear and nonlinear interactions.
+Some comments about \eqref{SubsidiaryOrdering} and its resulting system are now in order.
+First, apart from the additional separation of zonal and nonzonal components in the ordering scheme, this corresponds to a strongly driven limit with a high temperature gradient feeding a strong ITG instability and causing long wavelength turbulence to be dominant, previously studied separately in its linear \citep{Plunk2014a} and nonlinear \citep{Plunk2012} limits.
+Note that though we call the limit ``strongly driven" since the drive term is large compared to the particle drift, stable modes still do exist, so one might alternatively call this limit nonresonant (in the linear fluid sense).
+As to the specific additional zonal/nonzonal separation within the ordering scheme, it is necessary for a consistent closure which includes both linear and nonlinear interactions.
 Beyond this it also encapsulates the fact that only the former are so called modes of minimal inertia \citep{Diamond2005}, being easily excited due to the density shielding of the adiabatic electron response.
 Furthermore, being Landau-undamped they can persist for long times, and so they are observed to be comparatively strong.